Is Your Company Eligible to File AFS in iXBRL format with the CIPC?

-So let’s find out whether your company is eligible to file AFS in the iXBRL format or not.
+So let’s find out whether your company can file AFS in the iXBRL format.

-To be compliant with the Companies Act 71 of 2008 (as amended), all companies, businesses, and enterprises must make the correct determination regarding their eligibility to file AFS in the iXBRL format.
+To comply with the Companies Act 71 of 2008 (as amended), all companies, businesses, and enterprises must make the correct determination regarding their eligibility to file AFS in the iXBRL format.

-Companies falling in below categories are required to submit AFS in iXBRL format:-
+Companies falling in the below categories are required to submit AFS in iXBRL format:-